mpcsb/testing_branch/_posts/2025-11-07-Z3-and-model-equivalence.md

 ## Closing Remarks

 - We can formally prove two models behave identically.
+- Use it to validate pruning / distillation work.
+- Use it to guard model retraining in CI/CD.
-- If they don’t, we can have Z3 produce the smallest input that breaks equivalence.
+- If models diverge, Z3 gives the input that caused the divergence.
-- Works out of the box for any tree ensemble (RF, XGBoost, LightGBM, etc.) because they're logic-based.

 No brute force,no test dataset guesses.